Hard-line judiciary head wins Iran presidency as turnout low

 "That Ebrahim Raisi has risen to the presidency instead of being investigated for the crimes against humanity of murder, enforced disappearance and torture is a grim reminder that impunity reigns supreme in Iran," Amnesty International's Secretary-General Agnes Callamard said.

-In official results, Raisi won 17.9 million votes overall, nearly 62 per cent of the total 28.9 million cast.
+In official results, Raisi won 17.9 million votes overall, nearly 62% of the total 28.9 million cast.
 Had the voided ballots gone to a candidate, that person would have come in second place.
 Following Raisi was former hard-line Revolutionary Guard commander Mohsen Rezaei with 3.4 million votes.

 Former Central Bank chief Abdolnasser Hemmati, a moderate viewed as a stand-in for outgoing President Hassan Rouhani in the election, came in third with 2.4 million votes.
 Amirhossein Ghazizadeh Hashemi was last with just under 1 million.